 We love a good hop-on, hop-off bus tour like this one because it gives you the flexibility to explore at your own pace.
 Plus, there’s always interesting commentary along the way, and the views from the open-top deck are unbeatable.

-The Banff Bus runs from early June to late September and its route includes the Johnston Canyon, Moraine Lake, and Samson Mall, as well as the Lake Louise Gondola.
-It costs $80 CAD per person, although you’ll need to purchase your gondola ticket separately.
-You can either do this online or your bus tour guide can help you.
+The Banff Bus is one of the top tours from Banff to Lake Louise and it runs from early June to late September.
+The route includes the Johnston Canyon, Moraine Lake, and Samson Mall, as well as the Lake Louise Gondola.
+It costs $80 CAD per person, making it one of the best bus tours in Banff.
+Although you’ll need to purchase your gondola ticket separately which you can either do online or your bus tour guide can help you.

 Half-Day Private Tour